Our Curriculum

 Key Stage 5 Literature

 York Notes Revision Guides - Blake, The Handmaid’s Tale, The Kite Runner, Othello, Death of a Salesman and Keats’ Poetry.
+There are some copies of these revision guides available in the library for pupils to borrow.

 Out of School Learning (OSL) and Extra-Curricular Activities

-• KS5 OSL runs every Tuesday after school from 3-4pm in the Library.
+• KS5 OSL runs every Monday after school from 3:05 - 4pm in the Library.

 • During World Book Week there are opportunities for pupils to sign up to sessions with visiting authors, illustrators and writers.